Carole Gibbs

 Biography

 Carole Gibbs is an Associate Professor in the School of Criminal Justice at Michigan State University.
 Her research interests include understanding street and elite crime from a systems perspective and advancing diversity, equity, and inclusion in higher education.
-She is currently an inaugural member of the Dean’s Diversity, Equity and Inclusion Fellows Pilot Program in the College of Social Science.
-Recent publications have appeared in Criminology and the Journal of Higher Education Management.
+She previously served as Acting Associate Dean for Diversity, Equity, and Inclusion and is currently serving as Interim Associate Dean for Graduate Studies in the College of Social Science.
+Recent publications have appeared in Crime and Delinquency, Criminology and the Journal of Higher Education Management.

 Current Research